 Robert Brulle is Visiting Professor of Environment and Society at Brown University in Providence RI, an Emeritus Professor of Sociology and Environmental Science at Drexel University in Philadelphia, and Director of Research at the Climate Social Science Network (CSSN).
 His research focuses on U.S. environmental politics, critical theory, and the political and cultural dynamics of climate change.
 He is the author of over one hundred publications in these areas, and is the author of three books: Agency, Democracy and the Environment: The U.S. Environmental Movement from the Perspective of Critical Theory, co-editor, with David Pellow, of Power, Justice and the Environment, and co-editor, with Riley Dunlap, of Climate Change and Society: Sociological Perspectives.
 He was awarded the Frederick H. Buttle Distinguished Contribution Award to Environmental Sociology by the American Sociological Association in 2016, and the Distinguished Alumni Award from the U.S. Coast Guard Academy Alumni Association in 2018.
 Prior to his employment in the academic field, Dr. Brulle served as a commissioned officer in the U.S. Coast Guard for twenty four years, where his area of expertise was in the field of environmental response and pollution prevention.

 Robert Brulle, Galen Hall, Loredana Loy, & Kennedy Schell-Smith.
 Forthcoming.
-“Obstructing action: Foundation funding and U.S. climate change counter-movement organizations” (Under review at Nature Climate Change).
+“Obstructing action: Foundation funding and U.S. climate change counter-movement organizations” (under review).

 Riley Dunlap & Robert Brulle.
 Forthcoming.
 “Sources & amplifiers of climate science denial.”
 In The Research Handbook in Communicating Climate Change, Elgar (Forthcoming).